Malthe-Thingholm/PaperNotes2/README.md

-Repo format inspired by [Daniel Takeshi][1] to document my reading of papers with some short notes for each, roughly sorted into topics in folders for any notes and kept track of in this ReadMe.
-For personal tracking of papers I want to revisit I'm marking those with a '*'.
+Repo format inspired by [Daniel Takeshi][1] to document my reading of papers, short notes for each paper are sorted into folders in this repo.
+With this ReadMe serving as a table of contents.
+Papers marked with '*' i find suitable for revisits.

 Contents: